 If we ever expect to have any lasting peace—I mean we can make a rule that all the women wear dresses up to here and down to there—it would never change the heart.
 The lust would never really disappear.

 Matthew 15:19 – From out of the heart come evil thoughts, murder, adultery, sexual immorality, theft, false testimony, slander.
 These are what make a man “unclean,” but eating with unwashed hands does not make him “unclean.”

 It’s not the outward things that we can blame.
 We can’t say that we live in more wicked times and every time we turn around everything has a sexual connotation to it.
 It’s right here in the heart that allows those things to even have their effect.
 Give me a pure heart and those things won’t be able to get in.
 Give me a heart devoted to the Lord, put my mind on things above and I’ll be appalled by those things I see.
 I’ll be indignant by them.

 Colossians 2:20 talks about a group of people who will have the women wear long dresses in order to try to deal with lust.
 Or the old thing where at camp the girls swim during one hour and the men swim another hour, as if that’s really going to do away with lust.
 You make the rule but if you want to lust, you know what happens, you find a way around the rule.
 Kind of ridiculous.

-Colossians 2:20-21 – Since you died with Christ the basic principles of this world, why, as though you still belong to it, do you submit to its rules: [This is what the world says.]
-“Do not handle!
+Colossians 2:20-21 – Since you died with Christ the basic principles of this world, why, as though you still belong to it, do you submit to its rules: “Do not handle!
 Do not taste!
 Do not touch!”?
-[All these outward things.]
 These are all destined to perish with use, because they are based on human commands and teachings.